A Flexible Curriculum

 A maximum of 12 credits of Advanced Placement work may be used for Cornell credit.
 Any additional AP coursework can only be used for course placement purposes.
 For additional AP, IB, Dual Enrollment and other credit information, please review ILR's Summary of Credit Policies.

-Labor Relations, Law, and History analyzes workers, employers, and the governmental and institutional policies that affect them by drawing on the fields of history, political science, and law.
+Global Labor and Work analyzes and compares workers, employers, and the governmental policies that affect them throughout the world.

 Organizational Behavior examines human behavior within organizations to understand the impact of environmental, technological, and interpersonal relationships on work groups and organizational dynamics.